This game has unused areas.

 Pikmin 2 eschews the survival aspect of the first game in favor of money, money, and money.
 Olimar and Louie must erase their company's debt by collecting

 blatant product placement ancient artifacts and throwing Pikmin at anything that moves.
+The game was later remade for the Wii.

 This article brought to you by DURACELL®.